MattRoss34/spring-cloud-config/README.md

 #### Excluding Yaml Docs from Profiles

 This module supports the `Not` operator (!) on profiles to provide for excluding configuration properties from specific profiles.
-Just prepend a '!' to the profile name you want to exclude the given yaml doc from, like `profiles: dev1,!dev2`.
+Just prepend an '!' to the profile name you want to exclude the given yaml doc from, like `profiles: dev1,!dev2`.

 ### Support for Profile-Specific File Names